 Senior secured credit facility.
 On February 13, 2007, concurrently with the closing of the IPO of NCM, Inc., NCM LLC entered into a senior secured credit facility with a group of lenders.
 The facility consists of a six-year \$80.0 million revolving credit facility and an eight-year, \$725.0 million term loan facility.
 The net proceeds of the term loan were used, together with \$59.8 million of proceeds from the offering, to redeem all the preferred membership units of NCM LLC for an aggregate price of \$769.5 million.
 The term loan will be due on the eighth anniversary of the funding.
 The revolving credit facility portion is available, subject to certain conditions, for general corporate purposes of the Company in the ordinary course of business and for other transactions permitted under the credit agreement, and a portion is available for letters of credit.
-The obligations under the credit facility are secured by a lien on substantially all of the assets of NCM LLC.
+The obligations under the credit facility are secured by a lie on a substantially all of the assets of NCM LLC.
 The outstanding balance of the term loan facility at January 1, 2009 was \$725.0 million.
 The outstanding balance under the revolving credit facility at January 1, 2009 was \$74.0 million.
-As of January 1, 2009, the effective rate on the term loan was 6.01% including the effect of the interest rate swaps (both those accounted for as hedges and those not).
-The interest rate swaps hedged \$550.0 million of the \$725.0 million term loan at a fixed interest rate of 6.734% while the unhedged portion was at an interest rate of 3.75%.
+As of January 1, 2009, was \$74.0 million.
+As of January 1, 2009 was \$74.0 million term loan at a fixed interest rate on the term loan was 6.01% including the effect of the interest rate of \$8.75%.
 The weighted-average interest rate on the unhedged revolver was 3.19%.
 Commencing with the fourth fiscal quarter in fiscal year 2008, the applicable margin for the revolving credit facility will be determined quarterly and will be subject to adjustment based upon a consolidated net senior secured leverage ratio for NCM LLC and its subsidiaries (defined in the NCM LLC credit agreement as the ratio of secured funded debt less unrestricted cash and cash equivalents, over Adjusted EBITDA, as defined in the credit agreement).
-The senior secured credit facility also contains a number of covenants and financial ratio requirements, with which the Company was in compliance at January 1, 2009, including the amount of debt that is required to be hedged.
-The debt covenants require 50% of the term loan, or \$362.5 million to be hedged at a fixed rate.
-As of January 1, 2009, the Company had approximately 76% hedged.
-Of the \$550.0 million that is hedged, \$137.5 million is with Lehman Brothers Special Financing ("LBSF"), a subsidiary of Lehman.
-The LBSF portion is in default as a result of the Lehman and LBSF bankruptcies.
-Excluding the LBSF portion, the Company had approximately 57% of its term loan hedged.
-While not required in order to be in compliance with its debt covenants, the Company is evaluating whether to seek a replacement hedge for the LBSF portion.
-In addition, while the bankruptcy court has authorized LBSF to assign certain of its hedges that have not been terminated under certain circumstances, the Company has not received any notice that Lehman has assigned, or has entered into any negotiations to assign, its swap agreement with NCM LLC.
+The senior secured credit facility also contains a number of covenants and financial ratio requirements, with which the Company was in compliance at January